momentohq/public-dev-docs/docs/develop/datatypes.md

 }
 ```

-To learn the API methods, check the [api reference for set collection data types](./api-reference/set-collections.md).
+To learn the API methods, check the [API reference for Set Collection Data Types](./api-reference/set-collections.md).

 ## FAQs
 <details>